FRRouting/frr/doc/user/flowspec.rst

   It is recommended to configure Quality of Service if needed, more globally on a per interface basis.

-- upon crash or unknown event, *zebra* may not have time to flush pbr contexts.
+- Upon an unexpected crash or other event, *zebra* may not have time to flush PBR contexts.

   That is to say ``ipset``, ``iptable`` and ``ip rule`` contexts.
 This is also a consequence due to the fact that ip rule / ipset / iptables are not discovered